 Venezuela, in particular, poses a bit of a problem for backpackers as it’s a country with spiraling inflation and a crazy crime rate.

-Whilst travelling across Venezuela, I had a literal pillowcase of Venezuelan bolivars hidden away as well as a few hundred dollars which I kept on me at all times.
+Whilst travelling across Venezuela, I got creative with where to hide money when traveling.
+I had a literal pillowcase of Venezuelan bolivars hidden away as well as a few hundred dollars which I kept on me at all times.
 I knew that I needed to hide my money while traveling in Venezuela and so, whilst in Colombia, I came up with a proper plan to conceal my money whilst traveling.

 I decided to split my cash into several different secret places to hide money…

-So, how should you carry cash when traveling?
-First things first, let me run you through my top tips for keeping your cash safe in general and then I’ll introduce you to the best ways to hide your money when traveling…
+So, how to carry cash when traveling?
+First things first, let me run you through my top tips for how to keep money safe while traveling and then I’ll introduce you to the best ways to hide your money when traveling…

 Tip #1 – Split up your money